If you know Jesus—really and truly know Jesus, not just know of him—you’re gonna want to follow him. You’re gonna want to do

 æn(t).i'noʊ.mi.ən.iz.əm noun]

-The words Jesus used for “Law-breakers” is
+The words Jesus used for “you who practice lawlessness” are

 The reason there are Law-breakers in Christianity is really simple: It’s easier to stay the same, than change.
 It’s easier to disguise our flaws, than work on them.
 So that’s what plenty of Christians do: Pretend we’re good when we’re not.
 And make excuses for whenever people catch us being evil.